PatrickNandom/tradenest-backend/README.md

 # Trade Nest - E-Commerce API

-Trade Nest is an e-commerce API built with JWT authentication, complex data models, and Stripe payment integration.
+Trade Nest is an e-commerce API built with JWT authentication and Stripe payment integration.
 It supports user authentication, product and cart management, and secure checkout — designed for scalable, real-world use.

 ---